RagnarRa/Moo2/Visual Code for Node.md

     }
 }

-We save this, and the error shold be no more.
+We save this, and the error should be no more.

-Debugging JavaScript (or rather, Node) in Visual Code:
+## Debugging JavaScript (or rather, Node) in Visual Code:

 We must specify how to start the app.